Andrew Naguib's Homepage

 - Feminist Perspectives on Objectification

-Here are some works I enjoyed reading and/or edified me:
+Here are some works worth reading:

-ÉMILE, OU DE L'ÉDUCATION (by Jean-Jacques Rosseau) |
+ÉMILE, OU DE L'ÉDUCATION by Jean-Jacques Rosseau (Quotes) |

-NO EXIT—AND THREE OTHER PLAYS (by Jean-Paul Sartre) |
+NO EXIT—AND THREE OTHER PLAYS by Jean-Paul Sartre (Quotes) |

-THE TEXT OF THE OLD TESTAMENT AN INTRODUCTION TO THE BIBLIA HEBRAICA (suggested by Ahmed Farrag) |
+THE TEXT OF THE OLD TESTAMENT AN INTRODUCTION TO THE BIBLIA HEBRAICA |

-THE BROTHERS KARAMAZOV by Fyodor Dostoevsky |
+THE BROTHERS KARAMAZOV by Fyodor Dostoevsky (Quotes) |

-Laches by Plato | Where the Wild Things Are by Maurice Sendak | TRACTATUS LOGICO-PHILOSOPHICUS by Ludwig Wittgenstein | Daode Jing by Laozi |
+Laches by Plato (Quotes) | TRACTATUS LOGICO-PHILOSOPHICUS by Ludwig Wittgenstein | Daode Jing by Laozi (Quotes) | |

 Here are the ones I would like to read at some point: